Design System Reset

 To address inconsistent and undocumented design decisions, we introduced a framework for creating and managing design tokens.
 Tokens captured core decisions such as color, spacing, and typography and became the foundation for aligning design and engineering across tools and codebases.

-With the introduction of Figma variables, we migrated key parts of the system to use tokens directly in design.
-This replaced brittle layer styles and manual workarounds, reduced drift between design and implementation, and made handoff more reliable for engineering.
+We held a strict bar for what became a token: each one had to be defensible in a single sentence.
+Tokens that couldn't be explained simply weren't ready to be tokens yet.
+With the introduction of Figma variables, we migrated key parts of the system to use tokens directly in design, replacing brittle layer styles and manual workarounds, reducing drift between design and implementation, and making handoff more reliable for engineering.

-To address collaboration breakdowns, we facilitated an in-person offsite to clarify ownership and priorities.
-We established recurring rituals including office hours and cross-team 1:1s to maintain alignment.
+Collaboration breakdowns don't get fixed by tools.
+They get fixed by rituals.
+We started with an in-person offsite to clarify ownership and priorities, then established recurring rhythms: office hours, cross-team 1:1s, and design reviews.
+These gave teams a reliable, low-friction way to engage with the system.
 Rather than a disruptive overhaul, we iterated incrementally each sprint to allow gradual adoption.

 Impact

-While the design system continues to evolve, it became a unifying asset across teams, supporting more consistent product experiences and healthier collaboration at scale.
+The system continues to evolve, but it has become a unifying asset across teams, supporting more consistent product experiences and healthier collaboration at scale.

 Learning

-This project reinforced that design systems are ultimately about decision-making and trust, not just visual consistency.
-Improving usability for designers and engineers was crucial, and treating them as primary users of the system was essential to adoption.
+This project reinforced that design systems are about decision-making and trust as much as visual consistency.
+Designers and engineers are the primary users of a design system, and treating them that way was essential to adoption.
+That meant designing for their workflows, friction points, and confidence.

 I also learned the importance of sequencing and restraint.
-While deeper theming and customization were technically possible, prioritizing clarity, consistency, and shared understanding allowed the system to deliver value sooner without over-engineering.
+Deeper theming and customization were technically possible, but prioritizing clarity, consistency, and shared understanding let the system deliver value sooner without over-engineering.
+Knowing what not to build was as important as knowing what to build next.

-Finally, the work highlighted how much of design system success is organizational.
-Creating space for alignment, shared language, and ongoing rituals mattered just as much as the components themselves, and had a lasting impact on how teams collaborated beyond this project.
+Most of all, the work made clear how much of design system success is organizational.
+Creating space for alignment, shared language, and ongoing rituals mattered as much as the components themselves — and had a lasting impact on how teams collaborated long after the reset.

 Credits